Get ahead on your undergraduate career and get a minor with IGR

 The IGR Facilitator Practicum Course (ALA/SOC 321, PSYCH 311) counts for three credits but has five hours of class time.
 Why don’t I receive five credits for Practicum?

 We listened to you!
 Some students did not have room in their schedules for five credits and others wanted to receive five credits for this class.
 Students who enroll in our three credit Practicum can simultaneously enroll in ALA 270 Special Topics in Intergroup Dialogue Facilitation in the same semester for an additional two credits.
 This option allows for Practicum students to receive a total of three or five credits, depending upon what best fits their needs.
 Minor students who are in our facilitation track are required to enroll in ALA 270 in the same semester that they take Practicum.
 Students who enroll in ALA 270 are expected to plan the end of semester dialogues celebration.
-In order to align with more equitable compensation models, Practicum students will also receive financial compensation for successfully facilitating intergroup dialogue.
 Finally, ALA 321 now satisfies the LSA Race & Ethnicity requirement.

 When is Foundations of Intergroup Relations (ALA 220, PSYCH/SOC 218) offered?